-Bake it with extra cheese on top for maximum deliciousness.
+Sprinkle the top with extra cheese and bake it for maximum deliciousness.

 Not bad right?

 In fact, you can even undercook it a minute or two by what the package instructions recommend.
 The pasta will still be baking in the oven so it'll be perfectly al dente with the extra baking time.

 Use your biggest pot to boil the water or cook the shells in two batches so they don't stick together during cooking.

 Spread the cooked shells onto a parchment-lined sheet tray to cool before stuffing.
 This will make them easier to handle, but also prevent them from sticking and overcooking.